-Yes, Philadelphia International Airport (PHL) has designated outdoor smoking areas at the curb outside each of its seven terminals — A-West, A-East, B, C, D, E and F. The zones sit on both the upper departures level and the lower arrivals level, a short walk from the exit doors.
+Yes, Philadelphia International Airport (PHL) has designated outdoor smoking areas at the curb outside each of its seven terminals — A-West, A-East, B, C, D, E and F. The areas sit on both the upper departures level and the lower arrivals level, a short walk from the exit doors.
 The terminals and the airside connector bridge are smoke-free, so plan your break before screening or step outside and re-clear security.

 Philadelphia Airport Smoking Policy